PavanRangani/docs/docs/prd/investments/workspace.md

 ## Tab Enable/Disable logic
 - Workspace tab will be always shown enabled.
 Reason for this is to avoid complex cases of enable/disable logic.
 - See following cases:
-    - If user change the any value in any section, system will enable this tab
+    - If a user changes any value in any section, system will enable this tab
-    - If any user add/delete a funding account in the banking section, system will enable/disable this tab.
+    - If any user adds/deletes a funding account in the banking section, system will enable/disable this tab.
-    - If user add/delete/amend IPS details (Portfolio details),system will enable/disable this tab.
+    - If user adds/deletes/amends IPS details (Portfolio details), system will enable/disable this tab.